hpi-schul-cloud/cui/README.md

 ## Introduction

-_[Theresa]_

-_Short intro to Rasa and our Architecture_
+Rasa is an open source platform for building chat bots.
+It consists of two major parts: the Rasa Core and the Rasa NLU.
+On top of that we additionally build our own Chat UI frontend in ReactJS.

+### Rasa NLU
+The Rasa NLU is responsible for the Natural Language Understanding of the chatbot.
+It receives an input (e.g. a sentence) from the user through the UI and predicts an intent of that sentence.
+The intent defines how the chatbot will react to a certain input.

 ### Rasa Core

-### Rasa NLU
+Rasa Core takes the output of the NLU (a structured input e.g. an intent) and decides on an action to perform on it.
+Actions can be several things: an API Call, an response in form of an utterance or just an input validation.
+These actions are send back to the frontend as the bots response.

 ### Chat UI
+The chat UI is a simple reactJS frontend.
+It consits of a simple input mask where the user can enter question or actions to the bot and communicate with it.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 You will train a model for both the dialogue engine and the NLU and send your first message to the bot.

 ### Prerequisities